 Nerve blocks are a way to help reduce pain and discomfort after surgery.
 Nerve blocks are performed by injecting numbing medication around the nerves that carry painful sensation from an arm or leg.

-Depending on the age of the patient, nerve blocks can be performed while the patient is still awake or, more commonly, after the patient is asleep under general anesthesia.
+Depending on the age of the patient, nerve blocks can be performed while the patient is still awake, or more commonly, after the patient is asleep under general anesthesia.

-For procedures on the shoulder, arm, elbow, or hand, injections may be made at the side of the neck, below or above the collar bone, or in the armpit.
+For procedures on the shoulder, arm, elbow or hand, injections may be made at the side of the neck, below or above the collar bone, or in the armpit.

 The anesthesiologist will discuss with you which nerve block will work best for your child and its benefits and risks.